 1.5 Visitors who fail to comply with these terms and conditions or with the instructions of museum staff regarding said terms and conditions may be refused entry to the museum.
-In that case the museum will not be liable for any compensation or restitution.
+In that case the museum will not be liable for any compensation or reimbursement.

 1.6 Visitors who repeatedly fail to comply with these terms and conditions or with the instructions of museum staff regarding said terms and conditions may be refused entry to the museum for a fixed period.